Leticia González (chemist)

-Leticia González Herrero (born March 17, 1971 in Madrid) is a theoretical chemist, known for her work on molecular excited states, especially ultrafast dynamics of DNA nucleobases and highly accurate simulations of transition metal complexes.
+Leticia González Herrero (born 17 March 1971) is a Spanish theoretical chemist, known for her work on molecular excited states, especially ultrafast dynamics of DNA nucleobases and highly accurate simulations of transition metal complexes.

 Biography

-Leticia González was born in Madrid, Spain and studied chemistry from 1989 to 1994 at the Autonomous University of Madrid.
+Leticia González was born in Madrid, where she studied chemistry from 1989 to 1994 at the Autonomous University of Madrid.
 In 1995, she earned her master's degree from King's College London.
 She returned to Autonomous University of Madrid for her PhD, which she earned in 1998.
 She then moved to the Free University of Berlin and completed her Habilitation in 2004.